arl/dotfiles/README.md

 # Welcome to my dotfiles!
 ----
-This is my personal collection of dotfiles, managing my bash-vim-tmux oriented configuration.
+This is my collection of dotfiles, I use it to manage my bash-vim-tmux configuration.

 Symlinks to `$HOME` directory are handled with the excellent [GNU